 East Lothian Council Library Services was Highly Commended in the Project Excellence categoryn for their focus on libraries as health and well-being hubs.
 The judges were highly impressed with the range and depth of the activity achieved by East Lothian, ranging from a strategic restructuring of support provided to staff to specialist book collections for carers.
 A major project, led by a dedicated Health and Wellbeing Development Officer, that has led to very remarkable set of health and well-being activities for the people of East Lothian.

-The awards recognise the commitment, creativity and value libraries across Scotland offer the people and communities they serve, acknowledging exceptional innovation and service design between the period from June 2022 to June 2023.Every SLIC member can enter, with the winners receiving a trophy and cash prizes for their success.
+The Awards recognise the commitment, creativity and value libraries across Scotland offer the people and communities they serve, acknowledging exceptional innovation and service design between the period from June 2022 to June 2023.Every SLIC member can enter, with the winners receiving a trophy and cash prizes for their success.

 The 2023 Judging panel included SLIC Chair Ian Ruthven, Marion Sinclair, CEO of Publishing Scotland and Marc Lambert Chief Executive of the Scottish Book Trust.
 This year's entries showcased a range of outstanding initiatives and ongoing commitment from library staff in all sectors.

 Click below to view the full 2023 nominees list.

 East Lothian Council Library Services was shortlisted for their Community Health and Wellbeing Hubs.
 An audit of health and well-being resources, initially focussed on staff wellbeing, was pivoted into a major mapping of local information which then informed and inspired new projects to progress the health and wellbeing support within their local community.
 The project included a significant and impressive amount of activity, with a long list of partners, which has delivered an incredible result for the East Lothian community.